MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandsarmanager_iswifihardwareintegrated.md

 Gets a value indicating if WiFi and cellular SAR are integrated in the device.

 > [!NOTE]
-> To use this API you will need to contact Microsoft to request the special capability **microsoft.cellularSARConfiguration_8wekyb3d8bbwe**.
-For more info, see the **Special and restricted capabilities** section under [App capability declarations](/windows/uwp/packaging/app-capability-declarations?branch=live), and [Creating a custom capability to pair a driver with a Hardware Support App](/windows-hardware/drivers/devapps/creating-a-custom-capability-to-pair-driver-with-hsa?branch=live).
+> To use this API you will need to contact Microsoft to request the custom capability **microsoft.cellularSARConfiguration_8wekyb3d8bbwe**.
+For more info, see the **Custom capabilities** section in the [App capability declarations](/windows/uwp/packaging/app-capability-declarations#custom-capabilities) topic, and [Creating a custom capability to pair a driver with a Hardware Support App](/windows-hardware/drivers/devapps/creating-a-custom-capability-to-pair-driver-with-hsa).

 ## -property-value
 True if WiFi and cellular SAR are integrated in the device; otherwise, false.